TuleshGosai/Crud-Operation/README.md

 Let us know your thoughts below.
 And good luck with development!

-If you want to get more features, go PRO with [Material Dashboard 2 PRO React NodeJS API](https://github.com/TuleshGosai/Crud-Operation).
+If you want to get more features, go PRO with [Dashboard React NodeJS API](https://github.com/TuleshGosai/Crud-Operation).

 ## Table of Contents